HariharanLab/Everetts_Worley_Yasutomi/AdultMuscle/README.md

-For more information on how the Adult Muscles Investigation:
+For more information on how the Adult Muscles were investigated:

 See post from Riku Yasutomi on Bio-Protocol (pasted below)